SHACHAR KARIV

 with the exception that the history of actions observed by subjects is

 different.
-We find is that imitation is much less
+We find is that imitation is much less frequent when subjects have

-frequent when subjects have imperfect information, even less frequent than the
+imperfect information, even less frequent than the theory predicts.
+Further,

-theory predicts.
-Further, while we find strong evidence that under perfect
+while we find strong evidence that under perfect information a form of

-information a form of generalized Bayesian behavior adequately explains
+generalized Bayesian behavior adequately explains behavior in the laboratory,

-behavior in the laboratory, under imperfect information behavior is not even
+under imperfect information behavior is not even consistent with this

-the model that abandons the assumption of common knowledge of rationality.
+abandons the assumption of common knowledge of rationality.

 -